-Updating old content and adding new content: Break out that spreadsheet.
-Add rows for new pages that will need to be written under your new site architecture.
+Update old content and add new content.
+Break out that spreadsheet.
+Add rows for new pages that will need to be written under your site architecture.
 For all new pages, assign keywords that will ensure that page supports its theme.

 For all pages that already existed, make sure the assigned keywords are appropriate, and also make sure they’re actually used in the content on the page.
-Use a tool like the SEOToolSet Single Page Analyzer for a report on the page, including the phrases most commonly used on the page.
+Use a tool like the SEOToolSet Single Page Analyzer (free SPA here) for a report of content optimization, including the phrases most commonly used on the page.

-Use the testing tool Content Experiments in Google Analytics and see which version of your new page (or old pages with new modifications) gets more of your desired actions.
-Watch these tutorials from Google to get you up to speed on site testing, how it works and what you can do.
+Use the testing tool Content Experiments in Google Analytics and see which versions of your new page (or old pages with new modifications) get more of your desired actions.
+This overview will get you up to speed on Content Experiments, how it works and what you can do.